Choosing the Right EC2 Instance Type for Your Application

 Select EC2 instances support cluster networking when launched into a common cluster placement group which provides low-latency networking between all instances in the cluster.
 Cluster networking is ideal for high performance analytics systems and scientific and engineering applications, many using the MPI library standard for parallel programming.

-How can you be sure you’re getting the most out of your instances?
+How can you be sure you’re getting the most out of your EC2 Instances?

 Measuring the performance of applications running across different combinations of CPU, memory, storage, and networking capacity help you identify the right instance type and size for optimum performance.
 You should select the instance types that are designed for the specific type of applications that you will deploy and manage on AWS with maximum performance and scalability.
 You will need to assess potential scenarios, such as sudden spikes in performance, to add the appropriate instance types to the mix.
 Sizing your workload will help you identify the appropriate instance size.